 Dental assisting scholarships and financial aid

-Visit the UAA Office of Financial Aid for information on university, department and program scholarships such as the Dental Education Endowment, Dental Education Scholarship and ADAA scholarships.
+Visit the UAA Office of Financial Aid for information on university, department and program scholarships such as the Dental Education Endowment, Dental Education Scholarship and American Dental Assistants Association scholarships.

-Earn an accredited degree from UAA and qualify to sit for the Dental Assisting National Board examination to become a certified dental assistant.
+Earn a dental assisting degree from UAA and qualify to sit for the Dental Assisting National Board examination to become a certified dental assistant.

 Faculty and staff advisors in the School of Allied Health will help you develop and follow through with academic plans to achieve educational, career and life goals.
 From admission and program requirements to transfer credits and placement testing through the UAA Testing Center, advisors help answer all of your questions to stay on track with earning your associate degree.

 Advanced technology and equipment